 - If you're changing your billing plan from monthly to yearly

 - If your payment is being prorated (depending on the date you buy your newest subscription)

-- If you are getting a discount for being a Nitro/Nitro Classic subscriber
+- If you are getting a discount for being a Nitro/Nitro Basic subscriber

 Server Boost Adjustment:

-To add a payment method to your account you just need to head into your User Settings > Billing Tab > Add Payment Method!
+To add a payment method in Discord, you just need to head into your User Settings > Billing Tab > Add Payment Method!

 Once you get here, you can add your payment method of choice for purchases!